 In our writing, I aim to trace the vestiges of agency in the alienated figures of pop culture’s past and reflect upon their potential for the future struggles of the ever-evolving media landscape.
 With the advent of social media, the predatory tabloid system might have lost its mainstream appeal, but our carefully nurtured appetites for its content remained, preserving the somewhat gluttonous tone that the term consumption (i.e. consumerism) resonates with.
 Instead of enigmatic sparkly treats, – the pop stars, the idols, the celebrities – this pervasive hunger now seems to demand all of us.
 A sort of autophagy, eating ourselves away and metabolising a subjectivity that can develop in two different ways.
 Either it succumbs to the draining, dopamine-depleting forces of despotic, corporate media; ending up as passive matter, stuck in its self-depleting metabolic boot-loop.
 Or it finds a way to adapt.
 Grim as it may sound, autophagy is also one of the essential cellular processes, whose function is to degrade the toxic waste of the cell.
 Might there be a similar function to the self-digesting tendency of our contemporary selves?
 Can the same media, that have ensnared us in their sweet, dopamine-promising trap, also bring us to an adaptive opening through which a new form of agency could arise?

-Domen Ograjenšek (1988) is a writer, art critic, and curator.
-He holds a degree in philosophy from the University in Ljubljana and is currently a PhD candidate at the Institute for Cultural Studies and Art Theory at the Academy of Fine Arts Vienna.
+Domen Ograjenšek is a writer, art critic, and curator.
+He holds a degree in philosophy from the University in Ljubljana.
+Currently lives in Vienna.